leezythu/UCTR/TAT-QA/readme.md

 python collect_sql2text_from_squall.py
 ```
 and further split the generated data into sql2text_train.json and sql2text_valid.json.
 Then we can train a model to convert SQL language to natural language.
+You can also download our trained model from [google drive](https://drive.google.com/file/d/1CS1vdS6CnYgOto4RoKSVzjzIvlj5joj3/view?usp=sharing)
 ```python
 sh trainer.sh
 ```